popeye2019/wago-docker_on_pfc/README.md

 Pull your docker image to the PFC and run it.

 # Lines that will help you do the work
-## Build images for testing on your Raspberry Pi (or similar)
+## Build images for testing
-In order to run your program in a container, you must build the program images first, with the help of a Dockerfile
+In order to run your program in a container, you must build the program images first, in this case with the help of a Dockerfile

 ### Structure of dockerfile
 FROM python